Find answers to frequently asked questions about connecting virtually with a Duke urgent care provider.

 - Can I get a doctor’s note?

-- Is my visit with the doctor secure?
+- Is my doctor's visit secure?

 - Can I use the service when I’m traveling?